 When can I take my pension?

 You can claim your pension in full at your normal pension age.
-This will be different depending on which Teachers' pension scheme you paid in to:
+This will be different depending on which Police pension scheme you paid in to:

-- Scottish Teachers' 2015 scheme, from your State Pension age
+- 2015 scheme, from your State Pension age

-In most cases, you can choose to retire early and access some of your pension with a reduction from age 55.
+In most cases, you can choose to retire early and access some of your pension with a reduction from age 50 or age 55.
 You can also retire because of ill health.

-If you re-join you’ll be placed in the 2015 scheme – even if you were previously a member of the Teachers' Superannuation scheme.
+If you have a break in service lasting more than five years, you’ll be placed in the 2015 scheme – even if you were previously a member of the 1987 or 2006 scheme.